 When I am feeling restless about my hopes and excitement for the future, I love discussing it with my husband or my mom.
 Both of these people are close to me and know my priorities.
 They each offer a different perspective on my goals, but are able to be honest if they feel like my “need more” mentality is getting out of hand.

-Make a List of Goals You Have Already Achieved
+Make a List of Goals We Have Already Achieved

 Collecting Cozy Memories Along the Way